Best Smart Door Locks 2026: 6 Tested, No Fees

 When NOT to Buy

 Three scenarios where a smart lock won't pay back.
 First, short-term renters with no landlord approval and an exterior change requirement — none of the deadbolt-replacement picks fit, and even the August retrofit needs the existing deadbolt to remain in place.
 Second, elderly households where smartphone dependency creates lockout risk during cognitive-decline episodes — a traditional ANSI Grade 1 deadbolt with a physical key remains the safer answer.
-Third, homes with Wi-Fi dead zones at the front door where the lock can't sustain a connection: Bluetooth-only retrofits like the August keep working without Wi-Fi, but Wi-Fi-required configurations on the Schlage and Wyze degrade.
+Third, homes with Wi-Fi dead zones at the front door where the lock can't sustain a connection: retrofit locks like the August (which falls back to Bluetooth proximity when Wi-Fi drops) keep working without Wi-Fi, but Wi-Fi-required configurations on the Schlage and Wyze degrade.
 Wirecutter's graceful-degradation coverage confirms all 6 picks operate the keypad and physical-key entry offline — the Wi-Fi feature surface is what suffers.

 Frequently Asked Questions